Caelum Jordan

-Caelum Jordan is an English professional rugby league footballer who plays as a or er for the Dewsbury Rams in the RFL Championship.
+Caelum Jordan is an English professional rugby league footballer who most recently played as a or er for the Dewsbury Rams in the RFL Championship.

 On 11 July 2021, he made his Super League début for the Castleford Tigers against the Salford Red Devils.

 In October 2022, Jordan signed for the Dewsbury Rams in League 1.

+In May 2026, it was announced that Jordan had left Dewsbury Rams and joined Hunslet ARLFC in the NCRL National Premier League.